TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Design Principles

 Resource constraints also add many requirements to an exporter.
 Most training frameworks focus on floating-point calculations, since they are the most flexible numerical representation and are well optimized for desktop CPUs and GPUs.
 Fitting into small memories, however, makes eight-bit and other quantized representations valuable for embedded deployment.
 Some techniques can convert a model trained in floating point to a quantized representation \cite{krishnamoorthi2018quantizing}, but they all increase exporter complexity.
 Some also require support during the training process, necessitating changes to the creation framework as well.
 Other optimizations are also expected during export, such as folding constant expressions into fixed values---even in complex cases like batch normalization~\cite{zhang2017hello}---and removing dropout and similar operations that are only useful during training \cite{srivastava2014dropout}.

-Because writing a robust model converter takes a tremendous amount of engineering work, we built atop the existing TensorFlow Lite tool chain, as Figure~\ref{fig:model_export_workflow} shows.
-We exploited the strong integration with the TensorFlow training environment and extended it for deeply embedded machine-learning systems.
-For example, we reused the TensorFlow Lite reference kernels in TF Micro, thus giving users a harmonized environment for model development and execution.
+Because writing a robust model converter takes a tremendous amount of engineering work, we built atop the existing TensorFlow Lite tool chain.
+As Figure~\ref{fig:model_export_workflow} shows, we use the TensorFlow Lite toolchain to ease conversion and optimization and the converter outputs a FlatBuffer file used by TFLM to load the inference models.
+We exploited this strong integration with the TensorFlow training environment and extended it for rapidly supporting deeply embedded machine-learning systems.
+For example, we reuse the TensorFlow Lite reference kernels, thus giving users a harmonized environment for model development and execution.